2018 New Orleans Saints season: Conference

+1 2 New Orleans finished ahead of LA Rams based on head-to-head victory, claiming the No. 1 seed.; 1 2 3 Atlanta finished ahead of Washington based on head-to-head victory.
+Atlanta finished ahead of Carolina based on head-to-head sweep.
+Washington finished ahead of Carolina based on head-to-head victory.; 1 2 NY Giants finished ahead of Tampa Bay based on head-to-head victory.; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest-ranked remaining team from each division.;

 Single player milestone

 Late in the first half of the Week 5, Monday Night game against the Washington Redskins, Quarterback Drew Brees surpassed Brett Favre (71,838) and Peyton Manning (71,940) for the most career passing yards.
 Brees surpassed Favre on a 2-yard touchdown pass to tight end Josh Hill, and later he surpassed Manning with a 62-yard touchdown pass to rookie wide receiver Tre'Quan Smith, giving him the NFL's All-Time Career pass yardage record.
 Brees also threw his 500th touchdown pass against the Baltimore Ravens, with a 1-yard touchdown pass to tight end Benjamin Watson.